Quanghihicoder/completed_all_challenges/README.md

 # ❓Why

 In 2025, it’s extremely difficult to find an entry-level job.
 So I took a different approach: complete as many public tech assessments from companies as possible and submit them as part of my cover letter.
-Yep, even before any interview or meeting, they already know I can do the job—right from the moment they read my CV or cover letter.
+Yep, even before any interview or meeting or being shortlisted, they already know I can do the job—right from the moment they read my CV or cover letter.

 + ✅ Make it harder for them to reject my CV (especially if they know that I can actually do the job)